cutonbuminband/rcounting/README.md

 If you only intend to scrape public posts, and don't want to comment or access private posts, the `username` and `password` lines are unnecessary.

 To check that everything is working properly, you can type `python3 log_thread.py e1slbz0`. `e1slbz0` is the reddit id of count `2 172 000`, the last count in [this thread](https://www.reddit.com/r/counting/comments/8w151j/2171k_counting_thread/e1slbz0/).
 To log a different thread, you should supply a different `get_id` on the command line.
-The `get_id` is the last part of the
+The `get_id` is the last part of the url, which is usually of the form `http://reddit.com/r/counting/comments/thread_id/thread_title/get_id`

 You should see the following text being printed
 ```